Skip to main content

 Introduction

 The Liverpool Law School is one of the oldest law departments in the UK and has a prestigious international reputation.
-We strive for social relevance and to influence public debate and policy at the local, national, European and international levels.
+We focus on social relevance and aim to influence public debate and policy at local, national, European and international levels.

-We offer an exciting range of extra-curricular and careers opportunities to produce well-rounded, employable graduates.
-This includes internships, pro bono projects, and talks and workshops from exciting speakers such as practising lawyers and judges who have played significant roles in uncovering miscarriages of justice or reforming the law.
+We also offer a wide range of extra-curricular and careers opportunities to help you become a well-rounded and employable graduate.
+This includes internships, pro bono projects and talks and workshops from practising lawyers and judges who have played important roles in uncovering miscarriages of justice or reforming the law.

 Who is this course for?